OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Source</u>: [HuggingFaceFW/fineweb-edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu).
 License: [ODC-BY](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu).
 * <u>Extracted from</u>: [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb).
 License: [ODC-BY](https://huggingface.co/datasets/HuggingFaceFW/fineweb).
 * <u>Description</u>: A 1.3 trillion token selection from [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb), which contains 15 trillion tokens of curated data from 96 Common Crawl dumps.
 Content in FineWebEdu has been selected by a custom designed classifier for its high-quality, educational content.
 Most recent crawl: 2024-10 (see <a href="https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/blob/main/figures/fig_distribution_finewebedu-english_histogram.png">composition details</a> for information about the crawls included in this dataset.)
-* <u>Pre-processing</u>:
+* <u>Pre-processing (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1708))</u>:
-  * <u>Removing duplicate urls</u>: urls were removed if their base domain overlapped with a dataset already in the Lucie Training Dataset (e.g., "philpapers.org") in order to increase diversity of content (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1708)).
+  * <u>Removing duplicate urls</u>: urls were removed if their base domain overlapped with a dataset already in the Lucie Training Dataset (e.g., "philpapers.org") in order to increase diversity of content.
+  * <u>Filtering by robots.txt files</u>: we collect robots.txt, and remove all documents for which CCBot is disallowed or for which we failed to collect information as of July 2024.
 * <u>Citation</u>: Guilherme Penedo, Hynek Kydlíček, Loubna Ben allal, Anton Lozhkov, Margaret Mitchell, Colin Raffel, Leandro Von Werra, Thomas Wolf (2024).
 "The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale," [	arXiv:2406.17557](https://arxiv.org/abs/2406.17557).

 #### GallicaMonographies